Why you should never stop learning – life lessons “Great things happen to those who

 I would like to share these thoughts on “Team Motivation & Engagement”

 People can work hard when they have to, but they work harder when they really want to.

 It has been said that there are no unmotivated people – only unmotivated workers.
 The fact is, most people aren’t born lazy or unmotivated.
 The challenge is to channel people’s existing energies into good work performance that results from motivation.

 Your motivation at work is your desire to do your job well and your willingness to invest your brain power, energy and time into doing it well; in other words you don’t just want to do your job well but you can be bothered to put in the effort to do it well.

-To be motivated, you first need five basic requirement to be met:
+To be motivated, you first need five basic requirements to be met:

-- Your job must be made up (mostly) of task that you enjoy, that make good use of your skills and aptitudes and suit your working style.
+- Your job must be made up (mostly) of tasks that you enjoy, that make good use of your skills and aptitudes and suit your working style.